DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ***
 The result is a data matrix where each row is an image instance and each column is the value for a specific pixel in the image.
 Each column is also interpreted as a feature.

+These steps can be combined into a single function allowing us to easily repeat the process for other images.
+Note that we can access the string representation of a variable with syntax *"$(var)"* or *"$var"*.

 ##How  Julia compares to matlab for image compression

 Red ,Green and Blue.